harsshadpawar/estimate.ae/backend/CNC_MACHINING_GUIDE.md

 2. **Empty results**: Verify the model contains features the tools can recognize
 3. **JSON parsing errors**: Check if the terminal output format changed
 4. **License errors**: Verify the MTK license is activated
+5. **Missing dependencies**: Ensure all required packages are installed
+6. **Conda environment**: Make sure you've activated the correct environment (mtk-env for main tools, occt-env for geometry analyzer)

 For more assistance, contact the development team.